Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Introduction

-A central goal of multiagent systems research has been to understand the long-term behavior of independent learning agents that optimize their individual strategies through repeated interaction.
-In the context of human--AI or AI--AI interaction, theoretical results on learning dynamics allow us to determine if and when the independent learners will converge to a fixed joint strategy, and characterize the strategies they are likely to converge to.
-Such results also inform the design of new individual learning algorithms that have desirable convergence properties.
-Recent years have seen a surge of interest in the dynamics of multiagent learning, driven by the recognition that many machine learning problems can be formulated as games with continuous, high-dimensional strategy spaces and differentiable payoff functions.
-Results on multiagent learning in such \textit{differentiable} games have recently found application to reinforcement learning~\cite{zheng2022stackelberg} and the training of generative adversarial networks~\cite{balduzzi2018mechanics}.
+Theoretical analysis of multi-agent learning dynamics allows us to determine if and when autonomous learning agents will converge to a fixed joint strategy, characterize the strategies they are likely to converge to, and ultimately design improved learning algorithms (e.g. \cite{barfuss2022dynamical, 10.5555/3398761.3398822, 10.1007/s10458-023-09612-x}).
+Additionally, recent years have seen a surge of interest in the dynamics of multi-agent learning, driven by the recognition that many machine learning problems (such as actor-critic methods in RL~\cite{zheng2022stackelberg}) can be formulated as games with continuous, high-dimensional strategy spaces and differentiable payoff functions.
+Results on such \textit{differentiable} games have also found applications to multi-agent reinforcement learning~\cite{balduzzi2018mechanics}.

-In this work, we consider the problem of finding \textit{hierarchical} solutions in two-player, general-sum differentiable games.
-Under the hierarchical model of play, one player (the ``leader'') selects their strategy first, after which the other player (the ``follower'') selects their best-response to this strategy.
-The natural solution concept for the hierarchical model of play is the \textit{Stackelberg equilibrium}, in which the leader's strategy is optimal under the assumption that the follower will play their best response to any strategy the follower might choose.
-The hierarchical model is well suited to cooperative settings, where the leader can play their half of a jointly optimal policy knowing that the follower will respond appropriately.
-It has also been argued~\citep{jin2020local} that the Stackelberg equilibrium is a more useful solution concept for differentiable games than the Nash equilibrium, as the Stackelberg equilibrium exists in games where the Nash equilibrium does not.
+In this work we consider the problem of finding \textit{hierarchical} solutions in two-player, general-sum differentiable games.
+In the hierarchical model of play, the ``leader'' player selects their strategy first, after which the other player (the ``follower'') selects their best-response to this strategy.
+The natural solution concept for the hierarchical model is the \textit{Stackelberg equilibrium} (SE), in which the leader's strategy is optimal under the assumption that the follower will play their best response to whatever strategy the leader chooses.
+The hierarchical model is well suited to cooperative settings, where the leader can play their half of an optimal joint strategy knowing that the follower will respond appropriately.